Why I Dropped out of School Three Times

 It seemed that I was at the crossroads of my life after I returned home during the first week in June 1971.
 To get some support for myself since I wasn't working, I received unemployment compensation and also became active in the Navy Reserve.
 My original enlistment contract with the Navy called for four years of active duty and two years in the inactive Navy Reserve.
 While in the Reserve, I attended drill meetings one night a week and had two weeks of active duty training once a year.

 As for my long-term goal in life, I initially decided to go back to the University of Wisconsin School of Education and train to become a chemistry teacher.
-My reasoning was that I had majored in chemistry and didn't want to throw this training away.
+I reasoned that I had majored in chemistry and didn't want to throw this training away.

 A few days before the 1971 fall semester began, my two former roommates from the Alpha Chi Sigma fraternity house at the University of Michigan came to visit me.
 After meeting at my parents' farm, they drove me to Madison because they wanted to see the fraternity house on the University of Wisconsin campus where I would be staying.

-While in Madison and over a few beers, my two friends asked if I would really be happy becoming a high school chemistry teacher.
-They could see through me that I was now more interested in Taiwan and Chinese language study.
+While in Madison and over a few beers, my two friends asked if I would be happy to become a high school chemistry teacher.
+They could see through me that I was now more interested in Taiwan and Chinese language studies.
 When I answered with my heart that I had no interest or love anymore for chemistry, Jeff and Marv urged me to take up Chinese language and literature study at Wisconsin.

 My decision was now final.
 I took home the boxes of science books that I had moved into the fraternity house, canceled my registration for the fall semester, and inquired about Chinese language and literature studies as a graduate student.